Other ideas (possible articles) about health via food

 Essential oils are usually obtained by steam distillation from certain plants.
 You can inhale them, put them on your skin, or diffuse them in the air.
 Some people put some of them in their food (in very small amounts), such as peppermint, orange, or lemon.
 They are very potent.
 Often, one or two drops is enough.
 True to their name, they are the essences of the plant.
 They contain the volatile (temporary) fragrances, like the scent of a rose.
 They vary in quality.
 Know your supplier.

 Due to biochemical individuality, no essential oil works for everybody.
 The same oil may have different effects on different individuals.
 What works for you today may not work for you tomorrow.
-It is better to use very small quantities to start.
+Some essential oils can irritate the skin of some people.
+One way to test this is to put one drop on your wrist.
+It is better to use one drop at a time to start.
 The fact that one drop is good does not mean that two is better.
 One drop of good-quality peppermint oil can add taste and a pleasant flavor to a smoothie.
 Essential oils represent a vast subject.
 I intend to try to reduce it to simple concepts and practical terms.
 A reading list is here.

-Triclosan, formadehyde, parabens and other artificial ingredients are found in many toiletries and cosmetic products.
-They are used as fragrances or for other purposes.
+Triclosan, formadehyde, parabens and other artificial ingredients are found in many soaps, shampoos, toiletries and cosmetic products.
+They are used as fragrances, to keep up the shelf-life, or for other purposes.
 Many perfumes are based on synthetic aromas.
 For some people, it is nauseous to be in an elevator surrounded by synthetic perfumes.
 Your nose and your skin are sponges that can absorb these and other toxins from these products.
 Essential oils are an alternative that make it possible to avoid these artificial ingredients.
 Ylang ylang is a specific alternative to perfume.

 Essential oils were used in ancient Egypt, India, Greece, and Rome, though most were oils infused with herbs.
 Arab traders starters to distill essential oils in the nineth century.
 In 1910, the French chemist Rene Maurice Gattefossé was severely hurt in a lab explosion.
 His hand began developing gangrene (a deadly disease).
 According to his journal, “Just one rinse with lavender essence stopped the gasification of the tissue.”
 This treatment was followed by profuse sweating and healing began the next day.”
 The therapeutic use of essential oils is known as aromatherapy.
 Gattefossé is sometimes called the “father of aromatherapy”.